Decathlon/sports-tracking-data-documentation/docs/020-get-started.md

 ## Authentification

-Sports Tracking Data is a ressource server, the identification and authorization role is assumed by *Geonaute Account* (it will be replaced during 2019 by Decathlon Login).
+Sports Tracking Data is a ressource server, the identification and authorization role is assumed by *Decathlon Login*.
-Geonaute Account supports Oauth V2.

 Flow supported :

-* Code flow
+* Authorization code

 To get a client ID, contact **infra@decathloncoach.com**